wildwinter/dink/README.md

     Use Google TTS to generate temp audio for your spoken lines.
     You need to [configure it](#google-tts) first in the config file.

+* `--nostrip`

+    By default, any Ink lines which have been given and ID and exported as a string in the string table (for localisation) will be stripped from the compiled Ink JSON file.
+Instead, you'll get back an ID e.g. `someFilename_someKnot_someStitch_XXZZ`.
+Passing this param will leave the strings during compilation.

 ### Live Mode

 If you call the compiler on the command line with `--live` it will start waiting for changes to your Ink files.
 Any changes will cause the compiler to rebuild and reexport everything (according to the [project config](#config-file)).
 This means your scripts and stats will always be up to date!